rakhimov/scram/doc/fta_calls.rst

 SCRAM Fault Tree Analysis Functionality
 #########################################

+.. note:: Run '*scram -h*' from command line to get more descriptions.

 Current Command-line Functionality:
 ====================================
 #.
-Check and validate an input file with a fault tree description.
+Validate XML input files against RelaxNG.
 #.
-Check a probability file together with an input tree file.
+Validate the input analysis specifications and instantiations.
 #.
-Validate XML input files against RelaxNG. [not implemented]
+Output a graphing dot file. *No probability definition required*
 #.
-Validate the input analysis specifications and instantiations. [not implemented]
-#.
-Output a graphing dot file. *No probability definition file needed*
-#.
-Find minimal cut sets. *No probability definition file needed*
+Find minimal cut sets. *No probability definition required*

    - May specify maximum order for cut sets for faster calculations.
    - May specify cutoff probability for cut sets. [not implemented]